-A little history: In the late 1800’s John Longfellow farmed the cove in the area that is now North Delridge, cutting the existing trees and planting crops.
-The trout creek the Duwamish called to-AH-wee was renamed Longfellow Creek.
+In the late 1800s John Longfellow farmed the cove in the area that is now North Delridge, cutting the existing trees and planting crops.
+The Duwamish trout creek was renamed Longfellow Creek.
 Land developers established the small settlement of Humphry where trees had been cut.

 In 1905 William Pigott and Judge E.M.
 Wilson opened the Seattle Steel Company, the plant which is now NUCOR.
-Seattle’s business leaders talked of a new industrial era, and a special train carried 500 of Seattle’s leading citizens out to the mill for an opening reception.
 The company began by employing 140 employees.
 Workers came from all near and far to work at the mill (including Tacoma, Portland, St Louis, England, Italy).

 For over 70 years the Youngstown/Cooper School provided education for the children of the North Delridge neighborhood.
-For generations, the Youngstown School/Cooper School has been at the heart of the neighborhood and has always been a symbol of hard work and success.
-Today the Youngstown Cultural Arts Center and is a vibrant community focused on the arts, youth and sustainable initiatives.
+The building has been at the heart of the neighborhood for generations and has always been a symbol of hard work and success.
+Today the Youngstown Cultural Arts Center, opened in 2006, is a vibrant community focused on the arts, youth empowerment and sustainable initiatives.